szymonmichalski/starid-1/docs/index.md

        lb  0.680  0.173
        rb  1.000  5.494

-currently the convnet can identify ten stars. triangles should identify any star. certainly the 8876 brighter than 6.5.
+currently convnet can identify ten stars, triangles all 8876 brighter than 6.5.

 *25.3.2017*